 When that happens, the Social Security Trust Fund will still show a positive balance.
-But the Trust Fund holds not accumulated reserves of wealth but only promises that future taxpayers will be asked to redeem.
-Whether the balance in the Trust Fund is \$5 trillion or zero, to keep the system in balance the nation faces identical choices: either raise taxes, reduce benefits, decrease other government spending, or increase borrowing from the public.2
+But the Trust Fund holds not accumulated reserves of wealth but debt obligations that future taxpayers will be asked to redeem.
+Whether the balance in the Trust Fund is \$5 trillion or zero, to make the current system sustainable the nation faces identical choices: either raise taxes, reduce benefits, decrease other government spending, or increase borrowing from the public.3

-When Social Security deficits begin in 2016, cash shortfalls will be relatively small and could possibly be financed through surpluses in the rest of the government's budget.
-But these deficits will eventually grow very large: \$194 billion in 2025, \$271 billion in 2030, and \$318 billion in 2035 (in 2001 dollars).3 The cost of paying benefits will rise from about 10 percent of taxable earnings today to almost 18 percent in 2035.
+When Social Security deficits begin in 2016, annual cash shortfalls will be relatively small and could possibly be financed through surpluses in the rest of the government's budget.
+But these annual cash deficits will eventually grow very large: \$194 billion in 2025, \$271 billion in 2030, and \$318 billion in 2035 (in 2001 dollars).4 The cost of paying benefits will rise from 10.5 percent of taxable earnings today to almost 18 percent in 2035.
 The effects of these pressures on beneficiaries and taxpayers will be shown on subsequent pages.

 The year 2016 may seem a long way off, but it is not.
-For a person who is 50 years old today, Social Security will begin experiencing financial difficulties just when he or she reaches retirement age.
+For a person who is 50 years old today, Social Security will begin experiencing annual cash deficits just when he or she reaches retirement age.

-2 Adding to the public debt means that the public debt would be greater than if there were no Social Security cash shortfall.
+3 Adding to the public debt means that the public debt would be greater than if there were no Social Security cash shortfall.
 If the government maintained a deficit, this would mean that deficits and debt would be increased.
 During a time of surplus, this would mean that surpluses would be reduced.
 It is difficult to predict future government budget policy and thus not possible to say which situation would exist when Social Security faces cash deficits.

-3 In current dollars, Social Security's cash flow deficits will be \$419 billion in 2025, \$687 billion in 2030 and \$948 billion in 2035.
+4 In current dollars, Social Security's cash flow deficits will be \$419 billion in 2025, \$687 billion in 2030 and \$948 billion in 2035.